-Blend your own teas with herbs from your own garden or fruits from your own kitchen.
+Blend your own teas with herbs from your own garden or fruits from your own kitchen with these DIY Tea Blends – 5 ways.
 The flavors are superior and you can’t go wrong with homemade!

 Growing up one of my fondest memories was my mom and I having a cup of tea together nearly every night.